-The staff positions at PCS include a Head of School, Lower School Administrator, Upper School Administrator, Admissions and Events Director, Academic Dean, Bookkeeper, and three administrative assistants.
+The staff positions at PCS include a Head of School, Assistant Head of School, Director of Curriculum and Instruction, College Advisor, Bookkeeper, Office Manager, and Administrative Assistants.
 Our faculty consists of full time teachers, occasionally part time teachers and full and part time teacher aides.
 An elected school board oversees the school's business affairs and ongoing ministry.